joshamilton/argonaut/README.md

 maca_jans_pb,SRR11191909.fastq.gz,,TRUE
 ```

+!!!
+PLEASE ADD "ont", "pb", AND/OR "illumina" TO YOUR SAMPLES NAMES !!!
+Failure to do so will result in flye not recognizing your read type.

-Please note that the sample name inputted in your samplesheet will serve as the prefix for your output files.
-If you have more than one read type, please indicate which kind of read is being inputted in the sample name.
+Additionally, the sample name inputted in your samplesheet will serve as the prefix for your output files.
+Please indicate which kind of read is being inputted in the sample name.
 Failure to do so may result in outputs being overwritten.

 After you have your samplesheet(s), create a params.yaml file to specify the paths to your samplesheet(s), contaminant databases, etc. Most likely, a config file will also need to be made to modify the default settings of the pipeline.
 Please look through the [nextflow.config](nextflow.config) file to browse the defaults and specify which you would like to change in your my_config file.
 More information is located in the [usage](docs/usage.md) section.